kendallm360/kendallm360/README.md

 ## About Me

 All year I have dedicated myself to learning the skills and practices you will see listed here on my profile.
 I have been loving the process and appreciating the challenge because I know how rewarding the other end of this will be.
-The biggest compensationg being my own time back.
+The biggest compensation being my own time back.
 Once I am settled in my first position I will spend that time getting back into in the following interests:

  - Investing 📈
  - MMA 🥊